 18. In training for patient encounters, does your medical school's curriculum introduce strategies to have conversations with patients about the health effects of climate change?

-2 Yes, there are strategies introduced for having conversations with patients about climate change in the core curriculum.
-1 Yes, there are strategies introduced for having conversations with patients about climate change in elective coursework.
-0 No, there are not strategies introduced for having conversations with patients about climate change Score explanation: Strategies for discussing climate change and health with patients are not included in the current curriculum and are excluded from small group discussion topics.
+- Yes, there are strategies introduced for having conversations with patients about climate change in the core curriculum. - Yes, there are strategies introduced for having conversations with patients about climate change in elective coursework. - No, there are not strategies introduced for having conversations with patients about climate change

+Strategies for discussing climate change and health with patients are included in the current core curriculum during a required interprofessional standardized patient encounter (discussing mold exposure and effects of flooding and humidity changes).